-Singing, dancing, and performing on stage since she was four years old, Anna comes from a highly artistic family.
-Her mother, Carol, has penned hits for Chante Moore, Patti LaBelle, Stephanie Mills, and others and has hit the charts with numerous jazz albums over the past 18 years.
-One of Anna’s great grandmothers was a prima ballerina and the other a concert pianist.
+Having come from a highly artistic family, Anna has been singing, dancing, and performing on stage since she was four years old.
+Her mother Carol has penned hits for Patti Labelle, Tom Jones, and others and has hit the charts with numerous jazz albums over the past 18 years.
+While one of Anna’s great grandmothers was a prima ballerina, the other was a concert pianist.
 Her great grandfather was an opera singer.
-From ages 4-7, she sang “Yesterday” so often that her tennis coach nicknamed her after the Beatles classic.
-Influenced by everyone from Ariana Grande and Queen to Rihanna and more recently Billie Eilish, she began writing songs in the third grade and created a CD of her music as a school assignment.
+From ages 4 to 7, Anna sang “Yesterday” so often that her tennis coach nicknamed her after the Beatles classic.
+Influenced by everyone from Queen to Ariana Grande and Rihanna and more recently Billie Eilish, Anna began writing songs in the third grade and created a CD of her music for a school assignment.

 Anna’s musical theater resume is off the charts as well.
-Her theatre school, the Adderley School for Performing Arts, has been the home of Lotus, Jack Dylan Grazer and Golden Globe winner Ben Platt (“The Book of Mormon,” “Pitch Perfect,” “Dear Evan Hansen”).
-In addition to playing the lead in “Anything Goes,” with Grazer, Anna played the part of Penny in “Hairspray” with Lotus.
-Other shows she has starred in include “West Side Story,” “Beauty and the Beast,” “Les Miserable,” “Thoroughly Modern Millie,” and “Ruthless”.
+Her theatre school, the Adderley School for Performing Arts, has been the home of Jack Dylan Grazer (from Stephen King’s “It” and “Shazam”), Dakota Lotus (from Disney’s “Coop and Cami”), and Golden Globe winner Ben Platt (from “The Book of Mormon,” “Pitch Perfect,” “Dear Evan Hansen”).
+Anna performed the lead role in “Anything Goes,” her first musical, at age 5 with Grazer and as Penny in “Hairspray” with Lotus.
+Other shows she has starred in include “West Side Story,” “Les Miserable,” “Thoroughly Modern Millie,” and “Ruthless.”